Kriegslustig/Meteor-without-blocking-the-rendering-process/README.md

 </html>
 ```

 As you can see; what was inside the `head` before is now at the bottom of the `body`.
-But there's a *little* problem with `HCR`...
+But there's a *little* problem with `HCP`...
 It's sort of broken.
 When something changes in your code, it goes into an infinite loop and constantly reloads the page.
 Then you must get the Page to fully reload.
 You can do that by restarting meteor.
 So that solution is absolutely useless.

 ## The "Push and shove" approach